zchee/neovim-wiki/Development-tips.md

 ### Core dumps

-Core dumps are [disabled  by default on Ubuntu](http://stackoverflow.com/a/18368068/152142) and OS X. Run
+Core dumps are [disabled  by default on Ubuntu](http://stackoverflow.com/a/18368068/152142), OS X, CentOS and others.
+Run

     ulimit -c unlimited